 View and store images You can use your computer to view camera images and for long-term storage of images.
-With some versions of Windows you need to install the USB driver that comes bundled with the camera.
-Installation of a USB driver is not required for the Apple Macintosh.
-Manage, edit, and print images You can use the software that comes bundled with the camera to perform various operations with the images stored on your computer's hard disk.
+Manage, edit, and print images You can manage, edit, and print images stored on your computer.
 Refer to the explanations later in this section and install the required software on your computers.

-Transfer images to the camera

-On a Windows computer (only), you can transfer images from your computer to camera memory.
+Transfer images to the camera On a Windows computer (only), you can transfer images from your computer to camera memory.
+You can even transfer images that were not originally recorded with the camera.
+You can capture (cut) a portion of the image (web page, map, etc.) currently on your computer screen and transfer it to camera memory.

-- You can even transfer images that were not originally recorded with the camera.
-You can capture (cut) a portion of the image (web page, map, etc.) currently on your computer screen and transfer it to camera memory. - You can also transfer images to a computer for viewing and storage without connecting the camera, by removing the memory card from the camera and reading the contents of the card with your computer (page 223).
+You can also transfer images to a computer for viewing and storage without connecting the camera, by removing the memory card from the camera and reading the contents of the card with your computer (page 237).